markirch/sat-modulo-symmetries/docs/team.md

 - Tomáš  Peitl, TU Wien
 - Manfred Scheucher, TU Berlin

-We also want to thank Katalin Fazekas for implementing an easy to use interface to Cadical allowing adding custom propagators.
+We also want to thank Katalin Fazekas for implementing an easy-to-use interface to Cadical allowing adding custom propagators.
 This allowed us to use Cadical as the underlying SAT solver.

 ## Contact

 If there are any questions, please don't hesitate to contact us:
- <markus.kirchweger@ac.tuwien.ac.at>.
+ <markus.kirchweger@ac.tuwien.ac.at>, <peitl@ac.tuwien.ac.at>